Menu

 Run C# online in your browser

-This is a free online C# playground and compiler.
-Write C# code directly in your browser, hit Run, and watch mcs compile and Mono execute your program in seconds — no local .NET SDK, no Visual Studio, no dotnet CLI required.
-It's the fastest way to try a LINQ query, test a generic method, or work through a C# interview problem.
+A free online C# playground and compiler.
+Write C# in your browser, hit Run, and mcs compiles while Mono executes your program in seconds.
+No local .NET SDK, no Visual Studio, no dotnet CLI to set up first.

-Under the hood, the editor uses the same engine as VS Code (C# syntax highlighting, autocompletion, diagnostic squiggles), and your code compiles with the Mono mcs compiler and runs on Mono 6.12 with the SGen garbage collector.
-Whether you're exploring LINQ, testing async/await, or prepping for a C# interview, this online C# compiler goes from idea to output in seconds — no csproj to scaffold.
+The editor is built on the same engine as VS Code, so C# syntax highlighting, autocompletion, and diagnostic squiggles all work.
+Code compiles with the Mono mcs compiler and runs on Mono 6.12 with the SGen garbage collector — useful for exploring LINQ, testing async/await, or prepping for a C# interview without scaffolding a csproj.

 What makes this C# playground useful